We may earn money or products from the companies mentioned in this post.

-So How Do Living Green Walls Improve Air Quality?
+So How Do Living Green Walls Improve Indoor Air Quality?

 Now, just think about what will happen when you have a living wall (one that contains a good variety of plants) in your home — the air will be fresher and cleaner.